Nepal Expedition - Khumbu Mountaineering

 Highlights include:

-• Spectacular views down into the Rolwaling Valley
+• Explore the remote and less-visited Rolwaling Valley

-This is a fully supported expedition, based mainly in lodges throughout the trekking phase, but camping in tents above the village of Thame.
+This is a fully supported expedition, based mainly in lodges throughout the trekking phase, but camping in tents higher on the mountain.
 The cost includes in-country transport and flights, accommodation, guiding throughout, food throughout excluding lunches and dinners in Kathmandu, all group camping equipment, and hotel nights in Kathmandu at the start and end of the expedition.

 Not included are international flights, your personal climbing and camping equipment, insurance suitable for 6000m Himalayan mountains, tips for staff and guides, additional drinks (including all alcohol), and lunches and dinners while in Kathmandu.